iam-veeramalla/observability-zero-to-hero/day-1/readme.md

 ## 🔭 Does Observability Cover Monitoring?
 - Yes!!
 Monitoring is subset of Observability
-- Observability is a broader concept that includes monitoring as one of its components.
+- Observability encompasses monitoring as a key component.
-- monitoring focuses on tracking specific metrics and alerting on predefined conditions
+- Monitoring focuses on tracking specific metrics and alerting on predefined conditions
-- observability provides a comprehensive understanding of the system by collecting and analyzing a wider range of data, including **logs, metrics, and traces**.
+- Observability provides a comprehensive understanding of the system by collecting and analyzing a wider range of data, including **logs, metrics, and traces**.

 ## 🖥️ What Can Be Monitored?
 - Infrastructure: CPU usage, memory usage, disk I/O, network traffic.
-- Applications: Response times, error rates, throughput.
+- Applications: Response Times, Error Rates, Throughput.
 - Databases: Query performance, connection pool usage, transaction rates.
 - Network: Latency, packet loss, bandwidth usage.
 - Security: Unauthorized access attempts, vulnerability scans, firewall logs.